eslint-community/eslint-plugin-promise/docs/rules/no-new-statics.md

 ## When Not To Use It

-If you do not want to be notified when calling `new` on a Promise static method, you can safely disable this rule.
+If you do not want to be notified when calling `new` on a Promise static method (for example when using a type checker like Flow or Typescript), you can safely disable this rule.